-Not surprisingly, finding the median genome that minimizes the DCJ-Indel-Exemplar (Matching) distance is challenging.
-To begin with, given three input genomes, there are multiple choices of possible gene content selections for the median; however, since identifying gene content is simpler and there exists very accurate and fast methods to fulfill the task (Hu et al. 2014), we are more interested on a relaxed version of the median problem that assumes known gene content on the median genome.
+Problem Statement Not surprisingly, finding the median genome that minimizes the DCJ-Indel-Exemplar(Matching) distance is challenging.
+To begin with, given three input genomes, there are multiple choices of possible gene content selections for the median; however, since identifying gene content is simpler and there exists very accurate and fast methods to fulfil the task [15], we are more interested on a relaxed version of the median problem that assumes known gene content on the median genome.
 Which is formally defined as: